flycheck/flycheck/doc/manual/api.rst

    .. function:: flycheck-error-pos error

-      Get the exact buffer position of `error`.
+      Get the exact buffer position of :var:`error`.

-      Essentially this is the position of the :cl-slot:`column` of `error`, if it is not `nil`, or the position of the first non-whitespace character on the :cl-slot:`line` of `error` otherwise.  @end defun
+      Essentially this is the position of the :cl-slot:`column` of :var:`error`, if it is not `nil`, or the position of the first non-whitespace character on the :cl-slot:`line` of :var:`error` otherwise.

    .. function:: flycheck-error-format error

-      Format `error` as a human-readable string.
+      Format :var:`error` as a human-readable string.

 The following functions and variables may be used to analyze the errors of a syntax check.